hardly-soft/agentic_ai/README.md

 ```
 #### Notes
 1. There may be recent CVEs whose status is `Awaiting Analysis` : Security teams can proatively watch the CVEs and remediate when the analysis is completed by NIST.
-2. This prioritazation helps timely remediation of CVEswhich improves the overall compliance with Security Audits.
+2. This prioritization helps timely remediation of CVEs which improves the overall compliance with Security Audits.

 ## AI Agent Function:
 The AI agent conducts realtime data ingestion from NIST (with API key) and enriches the data from EPSS (Exploit Prediction Scoring System) followed by conducting `asset impact`  and finally `auto-prioritizes` in realtime the  CVes for efficient remediation downstream.

 the AI agent begins by conducting real-time data ingestion from NIST, utilizing an API key.
 It then enriched the data from EPSS (Exploit Prediction Scoring System) before moving on to assess asset impact.

-The AI agent concluded by performing real-time auto-prioritization using langchain, leading to streamlined CVE remediation for enhancing cybersecurity efforts.
+The AI agent concludes by performing real-time auto-prioritization using langchain, leading to streamlined CVE remediation for enhancing cybersecurity efforts.

 ## Pydot AI-Agent Graph Visualization (Basic)